 - An advanced, highly targeted list: Great for specific marketing campaigns

 Alternatively, you could create a list targeting only contacts that came from a specific source, were created between a certain date range, or even based on the custom fields you've included in your CRM setup.
 The only limit is your imagination!

 Creating a New CRM List

-- Click + List in the top right corner of the page.
+- Click + List button on the top-right corner of the page.